Sport in New South Wales: Rugby union

 Rugby union has a long history in New South Wales dating back to 1869.
-However it lags in popularity behind rugby league.
-Rugby union is regarded as middle class game and is played in many of Sydney's top private schools.
+However, it lags in popularity behind rugby league.
+Rugby union is regarded as a middle-class game and is played in many of Sydney's top private schools.

 Sydney has a local club rugby union competition (the Shute Shield), and a Super Rugby team the NSW Waratahs, who play their games in the city and represent the entire state of New South Wales.
 They were represented in the defunct Australian Rugby Championship by Sydney Fleet, Western Sydney Rams and Central Coast Rays.
 The National Rugby Championship has four NSW teams: Sydney Stars, Greater Sydney Rams, North Harbour Rays and NSW Country Eagles.